farcaster-project/containers/electrs/README.md

 Available environment variables:

 - **NETWORK**: a flag intended for the network, but this can be used more broadly as it is directly passed to `electrs`
-- **DAEMON_RPC_ADDR**: the address of the bitcoin daemon rpc
+- **DAEMON_RPC_ADDR**: the listening RPC address of bitcoind, usually 8332, 18332, and 18443
+- **DAEMON_P2P_ADDR**: the listening P2P address of bitcoind, usually 8333, 18333, and 18444
-- **ELECTRUM_RPC_PORT**: the port the electrs server is listening on
+- **ELECTRUM_RPC_PORT**: the port the electrs server is listening on, usually 50001, 60001, and 60401

-RPC is binded to `0.0.0.0` and accept connection from everywhere.

-All the ports are exposed by defaut.
+`electrum_rpc_addr` is generated with `0.0.0.0` and the given port `ELECTRUM_RPC_PORT`, you probably want to expose the chosen port outside the container with `-p`.

-## Standalone usage with bitcoin-core image
+## Standalone usage with `containers/bitcoin-core` image

 ```
+docker pull ghcr.io/farcaster-project/containers/bitcoin-core:latest
 docker pull ghcr.io/farcaster-project/containers/electrs:latest
 docker volume create --name bitcoind-data